Some people exress anger

-I like the term "toxic partners."
-I like the term because "toxic" can refer equally to verbally abusive men and to verbally abusive women.
-Toxicity can kill; toxicity kills personal emotional well-being and also kills relationships
+in a way that is toxic, spreading negative energy onto everyone around them.
+I like that word "toxic" because it can refer equally to verbally abusive men and to verbally abusive women.
+Toxicity, whether it is spewed by a man or a woman, can kill; toxicity kills personal emotional well-being and also kills relationships

-The gender bias in use of clinical labels has been concerning me.
-So often we name raging women borderlines and raging men either abusive, bipolar, narcissistic or sociopathic.
+Most clinical labels for anger are assigned with gender bias.
+We name raging women borderlines and raging men either abusive, bipolar, narcissistic or sociopathic.
 By contrast, the term "toxic" has no gender stereotype attached to it.

 There's no simple label for excessive anger in the DSM, as I've written earlier.
-Too bad because if anger, like anxiety and depressive, were labeled as a potential disorder, that would solve the dilemma.
+Too bad because if anger, like anxiety and depressive, was a potential diagnostic label, that would solve the dilemma.

 Interestingly also, whereas women seem to get most of the borderline